War of the Pacific: Atrocities

 The three nations claimed to adhere to the Geneva Red Cross Convention to protect the war wounded, prisoners, refugees, civilians, and other noncombatants.

 At the onset of the war, 30,000 Chileans were expelled from Peru (within 8 days) and Bolivia (within 10 days) and their property confiscated, most of them having to shelter in the camps, boats, and pontoons of the Peruvian ports until they were transported by ship to Antofagasta.
 It is calculated that 7,000 of the refugees from Peru enlisted in the Chilean battalions, and their resentfulness would later influence the war.
 Peruvian and Bolivian residents in Chile were not expelled.

 Both sides complained that the other side had killed wounded soldiers after the battle and cited eyewitness accounts.
+On 2 July 1884, the guerrilla Tomás Laymes and three of his men were executed in Huancayo by Cáceres's forces because of the atrocities and crimes committed by the guerrillas against the Peruvian inhabitants of the cities and hamlets.